OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Experimental Settings

 \subsection{Pre-training}

 We implement our model in PyTorch, building on the Detectron2~\cite{wu2019detectron2} framework.
-We initialize the model with the public weights of SAM2-Hiera-Large\footnote{https://github.com/facebookresearch/sam2} and BEIT-3-Large\footnote{https://github.com/microsoft/unilm/tree/master/beit3}.
-The model is pre‑trained for {25 epochs} on the {COCO‑2017} training split (104K images)~\citep{lin2014coco}, excluding the RefCOCOg‑UMD validation subset~\citep{nagaraja2016modeling}.
+We initialize the base models with the public weights of SAM2-Hiera-Large\footnote{https://github.com/facebookresearch/sam2} and BEIT-3-Large\footnote{https://huggingface.co/YxZhang/evf-sam2-multitask}.
+The model is pre‑trained for {25 epochs} on the {COCO‑2017} training split (104K images)~\citep{lin2014coco}.
 We use the \emph{panoptic} annotations, which provide pixel‑accurate masks and category labels for all 132 \emph{thing} and \emph{stuff} classes.
 Training is conducted on a single NVIDIA A100 (80 GB) GPU with a batch size of 8.
 Optimization employs AdamW (learning rate 1e-4).
 A step decay scheduler drops the learning rate by a factor of 0.1 at 89\% and 96\% of the total iterations.
 Compared with recent generalist models, our recipe is markedly more data‑efficient (see Table~\ref{tab:train-data-details}).